-The user-assigned application writes new data to TXBUF0 and TXBUF1.
+The user application writes new data to TXBUF0 and TXBUF1.
 Note that writing data to the TXBUFx register does not affect the current transmit operation.
 The second data word is shifted to the shift register.
-Figure 20-10 illustrates new data word that is received over the CSDI line into the receive buffers.
+Figure 20-10 shows a new data word is received over the CSDI line into the receive buffers.

-Figure 20-10: User-assigned Application Writes to TXBUF0 and TXBUF1, DCI Module Starts Transmitting Second Word
+Figure 20-10: User Application Writes to TXBUF0 and TXBUF1, DCI Module Starts Transmitting Second Word

-The module has completed transmit/receive operations of BLEN + 1 words, which causes an interrupt.
-The data in the receive buffers is copied to the RXBUFx registers.
-Figure 20-11 illustrates the data in the TXBUF0 is shifted to the shift register and the contents of the TXBUF1 register is copied to the transmit buffer.
-This cycle repeats with every DCI Interrupt.
+The DCI module has completed transmit/receive operations of BLEN + 1 words, which causes an interrupt.
+The data in the receive buffer is copied to the RXBUFx registers.
+Figure 20-11 shows the data in the TXBUF0 is shifted to the shift register and the contents of the TXBUF1 register is copied to the transmit buffer.
+This cycle repeats with every DCI interrupt.